Report: Rome man choked, hit officer in the face

 Roger Dewayne Callahan, 31, of 11 Cordle Drive, was stopped near the 2800 block of Garden Lakes Blvd. just before 8 p.m.
 Tuesday and provided an officer with a false name.
 He then fled the scene on foot and attempted to enter a residence that wasn’t his.
 He was also found to have an active warrant.

 Callahan is charged with felony obstructing law enforcement and being a fugitive from justice.
 He is also charged with misdemeanors giving a false name to police and criminal trespass.
-He was being held without bond Wednesday.
+He also was being held for the Cherokee County, Alabama, sheriff’s office on unspecified charges.

 Bryant is charged with felony obstruction of law enforcement and misdemeanor theft by shoplifting.
-He was being held without bond Wednesday.
+He also is wanted on unspecified charges by the Columbia County Sheriff’s Office and was being held without bond Wednesday.

-A Rome man was arrested just after 11 p.m.
-Tuesday, accused of taking a vehicle that didn't belong to him.
+A Rome man accused of taking a vehicle that didn’t belong to him was being held without bond Wednesday night.

 John Earl McConnell, Jr., 25, of 679 Old Summerville Road, took a 2010 Nissan Altima, valued at approximately $8,000, without permission and then refused to return it to the victim.